Roseville Mediation Lawyer

 Frequently Asked Questions

-Do I need a lawyer to get a divorce?A:
+• Do I need a lawyer to get a divorce?

-Who gets the house in a divorce?A:
+• Who gets the house in a divorce?

-The house will be subject to California’s community property laws, which require a 50/50 split of all marital property between the spouses.
-Whether the family home ends up with a spouse or being sold will depend on how the settlement is negotiated between the two parties.
-There is no uniform rule on how any particular piece of marital property should be distributed.
+The house will be subject to California’s community property laws, which require a 50/50 split of all marital property between spouses.
+Whether the family home ends up with a spouse or is sold depends on how the parties negotiate the settlement.
+No uniform rule exists on how any particular marital property should be distributed.

-How is child custody decided?A:
+• How is child custody decided?

-Child custody decisions are made exclusively on the basis of what the courts deem is the best interests of the child.
-This will depend on a range of factors which will be unique to each couple, so there is no one-size-fits-all answer.
-But as an example, if it’s already been agreed that one spouse will get the family home, a court might deem it in the child’s best interest to live with that parent, simply for the stability of staying in the same house.
+Child custody decisions are made exclusively based on what the courts deem is the child's best interest.
+This will depend on a range of factors unique to each couple, so there is no one-size-fits-all answer.
+But as an example, if it's already been agreed that one spouse will get the family home, a court might deem it in the child's best interest to live with that parent simply for the stability of staying in the same house.